bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Sap - Coin does not naturally recharge each toss.
 		- [ ] Locked - Prevents the coin from flipping, payoff, or being activated for the rest of the round (bound in chains graphically).
 		- [ ] Ward - Blocks the next power applied to this coin, then deletes the ward.
+	- [ ] Scales of Themis
+		- [ ] Additional difficulty tweakings such as heads/tails chances, shop prices, upgrade prices, etc.
+		- [ ] Offers an overall 'weight' which predicts how hard a setting will be.
+		- [ ] Unlocked sometime in the unlock progression (late)
-	- [ ] **Enhanced Monster Effects**
+	- [ ] **Enhanced Monster Effects (Projectile animations)**
 		- [ ] Charon Hands have 2 new states - Open and Slam.
 Open and glowing while preparing for Malice.
 Slam + screen shake when he does it (then open while casting).
 		- [ ] Add projectiles for monster coins targetting coins in player's row.
 			- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
 			- [ ] Just need to await for it to finish
-				- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count.
+				- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count
 - [ ] **Coin Graphical Effects**
 - [ ] **More Content**
 	- [ ] **New bosses**